 Multiple Device Charging Speed

 With 15,000mAh of power, the 15,000 from Renogy has no trouble charging two devices at once, as long as the battery is mostly full.
 We were able to charge our Pixel 3 and a Kindle a decent amount (the phone 5% and the Kindle 9%) over a half-hour period.
-The RavPower 25,000 boasts a significantly larger battery, so it was able to charge multiple devices a quicker pace.

 Weight and Portability

-Sold online for $35, the 15,000 is a reasonable investment if you are looking for a battery pack.
+The 15,000 is a reasonable investment if you are looking for a battery pack.
 We would recommend buying this product if you plan on fully charging it indoors and using the solar panel as a trickle-charge function.
 Don't buy this panel expecting it to charge your devices in the sun at a rapid rate.